the great wall DF-3

 be like if you could use a different lens

-on the camera.
 The old Leica lens mount was also 39mm, but that

 doesn't necessarily mean that you can use Leica